-Interview with Oliver Seitz, academic director of the FC Barcelona Master in Football Business by Johan Cruyff Institute and Football Business Development
+Interview with Oliver Seitz, academic director of the Master in Football Business in partnership with FC Barcelona and Football Business Development

 Why is it important for someone to study football business?

 The football business is very different from ordinary businesses in many aspects.
 Football organizations – clubs, sponsors, investors, etc – have many different forms of management and very distinct objectives.
 Sometimes they want profit, sometimes they are focused on reputation and politics, and sometimes they are only focused on winning, whatever the cost.
 There are many factors that influence this and the business nature also has a profound influence on the way the club or any football-related organization is and should be managed.
 Anyone who wants to develop a career working in the football industry must know these different realities in order to be able to help the organization to develop.
 If you cannot recognize what is the nature and the many complexities of the business you are in, you will certainly create a series of difficulties for yourself and for the future of your business.

 What makes this Master in Football Business different?

 We are focused on the football business above anything else.
 We will explore the fundamentals and the structure of the football industry in depth and focus on the specificities of the market.
 You cannot compare clubs to consumer goods companies, for example.
 If you do, you risk having to review all your knowledge once you start working in the industry.
 We will offer insights into how clubs, federations, leagues and other organizations really behave.
 With FC Barcelona providing the knowledge from its own model, we hope to provide students with a very unique content and experience.

 How does this program contribute to the football world?